datafibers-community/df_complete_guide/connects_configurations.md

 | **topic** |Yes | N/A | The single Kafka topic name having data streamed.|

 ## File Streaming Sink
+File streaming sink connect is used for streaming data into files from DataFibers' Kafka backbone (from topics).
+This connect is compatible with official Kafka file sink connect.
+The data streamed out from DF has to be quoted as String.
 ### Configuration Samples

     {